bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+    - Handles memory
+    - Allocates resources
+    - Manages processes

 2. Describe the job of the Scheduler in the OS in general.

+    - The scheduler's job is to select processes to be executed next

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+    - The MLFQ is more efficient because it takes high priority processes first which will be quicker, where as Round-Robin doesn't assign priority and is more of first in, first out which can be slower if the first in was something that will take a long time

 ## Programming Exercise: The Lambda School Shell (`lssh`)